aminghafari1/fmri_preprocessing/README.md

 **fMRI Preprocessing Pipeline (FSL + AFNI + ANTs)**

-***A bash-based fMRI preprocessing pipeline that combines FSL, AFNI, and ANTs (plus SynthStrip for functional brain extraction) to produce an fMRI time series in MNI152 space.***
+***A bash-based fMRI preprocessing pipeline that combines FSL, AFNI, and ANTs (plus SynthStrip) to produce an fMRI time series in MNI152 space.***

 ## 🧠❓ What does this pipeline do:?